Funeral clothes

 Every funeral is different but knowing more about conventional attire at a burial or cremation service can help you feel more comfortable about your choice of outfit.

-There are many different types of funerals from sombre burials to small family-led attended cremations which can influence the dress code.
+There are many different types of funerals from sombre burials to small family-led funeral services which can influence the dress code.
 Traditionally, British funerals have formal attire and black clothing, with other dark, muted colours generally accepted.
 However, in recent years, colourful clothing has become more commonly worn to funerals.

 Flexible dress codes can be more comfortable and better reflect the deceased but can also make deciding what to wear to a funeral more unclear.
 Find out some dos and don’ts of funeral clothing and where these funeral outfit traditions come from.